Masons Ruby & Sapphire Mine

 Picture

-We have a newly renovated "mine shack" to help keep you comfortable during your stay at mason's mine.
+We have a newly renovated "mine shack" to help keep you comfortable during your stay at Mason's Mine.
 There is a dressing room to change in and out of dirty clothes.
-We sell water, soda, snacks, small meal items, canned goods, souvenirs, toiletries, rock specimens and wood for fires.
+We sell water, soda, snacks, small meal items, canned goods, souvenirs, rock specimens and wood for fires.
 If you forgot it in town, check with us!
+Unfortunately at this time we cannot offer WiFi, because of the lack of bandwidth with a satellite system.

 Camping